Contact Copper Project

-Contact Copper is a 100% owned pre-feasibility stage copper oxide project located in mining friendly Northeastern Nevada.
+Contact Copper is a 100% owned pre-feasibility stage copper oxide project located on private property in Elko County, Nevada.
 U.S Highway 93 runs along the east side of the project along with a transmission line.
-The project also has the advantage of being conducive to the low cost heap leach SX-EW method of extraction. *All information and tables listed below are from the N.I.
-43-101 pre-fesibility study for the Contact Copper Project prepared by Hard Rock Consultants LLC, published October, 2013 (amended March 2016).
+The project is located in an area of arid rolling hills, and the project geology has the advantage of being conducive to the low cost heap leach SX-EW method of extraction. *All information and tables listed below are from the N.I.
+43-101 compliant pre-fesibility study for the Contact Copper Project prepared by Hard Rock Consultants LLC, published October, 2013 (amended March 2016).
 This study is located in the Contact section of this website.

 Copper mineralization occurs as an intrusive-related deposit within the Contact batholith and is observed in quartz veins within structural zones and in the surrounding granodiorite.
 The copper content is highest in the quartz veins, particularly where chalcocite is present, but grades outward into granodiorite where copper minerals occur in quartz veinlets, fracture coatings and disseminations.
 Mineralization is in the form of tenorite, chrysocolla and cuprite, and lesser chalcocite and covellite.
 Oxidation is observed to depths of 2,000 feet in drilling.

 Over 86,000 meters has been drilled at Contact between 1967 and 2012.
 The previous operator, Enexco International drilled in excess of 55,000 meters between 2007 and 2012 establishing numerous 43-101 compliant resource estimates and the measured and indicated resources for the 2013 pre-feasibility study.
 CopperBank has established a cost-effecitve drill program that would focus on the near-surface, higher grade portions of the deposit as well as additional metallurgical holes to increase recovery confidence for mine scheduling.